 - Understand the basics of fund accounting

-- Understand how to create a chart of accounts for your nonprofit
+- Know how to create a chart of accounts for your nonprofit

-- Understand how to use these accounts when recording transactions
+- Know how to use these accounts when recording transactions

 - Understand which reports are needed for your nonprofit, and how to create them

-- Understand how to protect your accounting system with internal controls
+- Be able to protect your accounting system with internal controls

-- Understand what the standards and expectations are for your nonprofit
+- Know what the nonprofit accounting standards and expectations are